Data

 Search for Datasets

-vcp data search "cryoet"
+vcp data search cryoet

-This will return an overall count of the datasets with “cryoet” in the dataset name or metadata and a paginated table of those datasets with their associated metadata.
-To automatically download the datasets returned by search add the flag --download
+in the dataset name or metadata and a paginated table of those datasets with their associated metadata.
+To automatically download the datasets returned by search add the option --download

-to the end of your query.
+at the end of your query.

 Quotation marks